-Cosmetic surgeries are recommended in individuals who have undergone gastric bypass surgery and subsequent weight loss program to improve the shape of the body and provide smoother contours.
-Following weight loss surgeries, the skin and tissues that have lost elasticity need to be surgically corrected.
-The common areas that need cosmetic surgery are the abdomen, arms and thighs.
+Cosmetic surgeries are recommended in individuals who have undergone weight loss surgery and subsequent weight loss program to improve the shape of the body and provide smoother contours.

 Various surgeries are performed to achieve the perfect shape and structure of the body.
 These include

 Abdominoplasty or tummy tuck is a cosmetic procedure which removes excess skin and fat from the abdomen and tightens the abdominal wall muscles to restore a firm and toned abdomen.

 Brachioplasty, also known as arm lift is a procedure that removes excessive fat and skin over the underarm and elbow.
 It helps in toning your arms and providing an appealing contour to them.
 This procedure may not be appropriate for individuals with repeated armpit infections, excessive underarm sweating, and those who have undergone mastectomy earlier.